AdobeDocs/app-builder/src/pages/guides/webpack-configuration.md

 ### Defaults

-App Builder defaults the following Webpack configuration options if they are not present in your configuration file:
+App Builder defaults to the following Webpack configuration options if they are not present in your configuration file:

 * `output.libraryTarget` - Will default to `commonjs2`.
 * `mode` - Will default to `production`.